gnvIRCAM/Audio-representation-trimming/README.md

 ### Training the model

 Configuration is handled with [gin-config](https://github.com/google/gin-config).
-To run an experiment you will have to provide the config of the foundation model, of the task, and of the experiment as follow :
+To run an experiment you will have to provide the configuration files of the foundation model, of the task, and of the experiment :

 ```bash
 python train.py --config configs/models/foundation/clap.gin --config configs/tasks/classif.gin --config configs/experiment/mask.gin